-These experiences allow students to apply theory, expand knowledge, determine additional learning needs, explore careers, and develop public awareness.
-The program emphasizes self-directed learning, providing extremely useful opportunities for students including:
+Internships incorporate engaged learning experiences by enabling students to apply theory, expand knowledge, determine additional learning needs, explore careers, gain real-world experience, and develop insight relative to public, social, and cultural issues.
+Internships emphasize self-directed learning in an academically sponsored experience and facilitates extremely useful opportunities for students to explore, identify and develop:

-- · Career exploration - Exploration of additional learning needs (i.e., Do I want to go to grad school?) - Development of skills and experience that can be added to a resume - · Networking opportunities with professionals in the field - · Increased awareness of community, diversity, and public affairs
+- · career interest areas, - learning needs (i.e. Do I want to go to grad school?), - · employability skills and experience that can be added to a resume, - · networking opportunities with professionals in the field, and - increased awareness of community, diversity, and public affairs.